-\No questions will be set on Munshi Premchand's Godan in the semester end examination as it is meant for additional reading.
-However, project work may be based on it.
+^{}The questions will be set on text selected from the options in the semester end examination as it is meant for additional reading.
+The other two options could be used for project work.

-Course Title: Indian Literature in English (Ancillary English)
+Course Title: Indian Literature in English (Ancillary English) Academic year 2021-22

-COURSE OUTCOME DESCRIPTION CO 1 Enlisting the characteristic features of poetry and drama in Indian English Literature CO 2 Evaluating textual paradigms of the genres in Indian Literature in English CO 3 Implementing the gained understanding in reading of Indian literature.
+COURSE DESCRIPTION OUTCOME CO 1 Enlisting the characteristic features of poetry and drama in Indian English Literature CO 2 Evaluating textual paradigms of the genres in Indian Literature in English CO 3 Implementing the gained understanding in reading of Indian literature.
 CO 4 Constructing applicable tools to observe relation between culture and literature

-Course Unit Course/ Unit Title Credits 3 Code/ Unit Lectures RUAENG401 Unit 1 Essays (Indian Non-Fiction in English) Makarand Paranjape: Introductory essay to Indian Poetry in English.
+Code/Unit Unit Course/ Unit Title Credits 3 Code/ Unit Lectures RUAENG401 Unit 1 Essays (Indian Non-Fiction in English) MakarandParanjape: Introductory essay to Indian Poetry in English.
 1993.
 Madras: Macmillan India Press.
 Arjun Dangle: "Dalit Literature: Past, Present and Future" from Poisoned Bread.
 1992.
-Hyderabad: Orient Longman Ltd. Vijay Tendulkar: "Characterization and Structure: Two Essentials for a Playwright" from Collected Plays in Translation.
+Hyderabad: Orient Longman Ltd. Vijay Tendulkar: "Characterization and Structure: Two Essentials for a Playwright" from CollectedPlays in Translation.
 2003.
 New Delhi: OUP.
-OR P. Deshpande: "Nataki Nibandh" Rajeswari Sunder Rajan: "English Literary Studies, Women's Studies and Feminism in India".
-Source: Economic and Political Weekly, Vol 43.
-No. 43 (Oct.
-25-31, 2008).
-15 Lectures Unit 2 Drama: Manjula Padmanabhan : Harvest.
-(Aurora Metro Press: 2003) OR Satish Alekar : The Dread Departure (Mahanirvan) 15 Lectures Unit 3 Poetry: 1.
-Jayanta Mahapatra: 'Hunger' and 'Freedom' 2.
+15 Lectures Unit 2 Drama: ManjulaPadmanabhan: Harvest.
+(Aurora Metro Press: 2003) OR Satish Alekar: The Dread Departure (Mahanirvan) OR Vijay Tendulkar: A Friend's Story 15 Lectures Unit 3 Poetry: 1.
+JayantaMahapatra: 'Hunger' and 'Freedom' 2.
 Eunice D'Souza: 'Feeding The Poor At Christmas' and 'Women in Dutch Painting' 3.
-Meena Kandasamy: 'ONE-Eyed' and 'The Flight of Birds' 4.
-Dilip Chitre: 'Father Returning Home' and 'Ode to Bombay' 5.
-Vinda Karandikar: 'Early Morning' 15 Lectures
+MeenaKandasamy: 'ONE-Eyed' and 'The Flight of Birds' 4.
+DilipChitre: 'Father Returning Home' and 'The House of my Childhood' 5.
+Imtiaz Dharkar- Purdah 15 Lectures